Best Practice Online Assessments: Top 5 Tips

 - best practice online assessments / final assessment designs

-These factors will also further increase demands for talented digital training course designers.
+These factors will also further increase demand for talented digital training course designers.
 In particular, there will be a rise in demand for course designers who have existing in-depth knowledge of your training topics and degree plans.

 The future of online training course designs and delivery formats